Bokyung022/2024_MyNotes_ASP.NET/README.md

-# MyNotes Web Application
+# MyNotes Application

 ## Introduction

-The Electronic Shop Management System is a comprehensive software solution designed to streamline the management of electronic shops.
-It offers a user-friendly interface tailored for administrators and employees alike, enabling efficient inventory management, order processing, and customer information management.
+MyNotes Application is a user-friendly, web-based bloc-note application for efficient note taking and organization.
+It enables users to create, view, edit, and delete notes with ease, enhancing their ability to record and manage information effectively.

-Utilizing cutting-edge technologies such as WPF and C#, alongside a SQL Database hosted on Azure and Entity Framework with LINQ integration, the system ensures smooth and efficient data management.
-Additionally, the integration of additional libraries such as LiveChart, Extended WPF Toolkit, Material Design Toolkit, PdfSharpCore, and Stripe.NET enhances the system's functionality, providing advanced features and capabilities.
+Utilizing technologies such as ASP.NET MVC Web Application and C#, alongside a SQL Database hosted on Azure and Entity Framework.

 ## Technology Stack